persis-randolph/trivioke/README.md

 ## Deployment

-- Using an Amazon EC2 Instance with Ubuntu 20.04.
+- Attempt to use an Amazon EC2 Instance with Ubuntu 20.04.